This was one of the songs Silvio Rodríguez sang to us the day he visited the political prisoners in Santiago’s Public Jail in 1990.

 No less important are the memories of visits by Joan Manuel Serrat and the concert given to us by Illapu, deploying a full technical array.
-During my long stretch in prison I also became acquainted with a cantata by the political prisoners, containing stories of resistance in the face of the oft-repeated ban of our subversive songs.
+During my long stretch in prison, I also became acquainted with a cantata by the political prisoners, an anecdote of resistance in the face of the oft-repeated ban of our subversive songs.

 Published on: 05 January 2015